+File Configuration nWorkerThreads

+fields:

-Defines the number of worker background threads that MWAgent uses to process it's queue.
+Description: Defines the number of worker background threads that the core engine uses to process it's queue.

-4.4 Services
+4.5 Services

-4.4.1 Understanding Services
+4.5.1 Understanding Services

 Services gather events data.
 For example, the Syslog server service accepts incoming Syslog messages and the Event Log Monitor extracts Windows event log data.
 There can be unlimited multiple services.
 Depending on the service type, there can also be multiple instances running, each one with different settings.